alphagov/link-checker-api/docs/api.md

     - `caution` - The number of links with a status of "caution"
     - `broken` - The number of links with a status of "broken"
     - `pending` - The number of links with a status of "pending"
+    - `danger` - The number of links with a status of "danger"
 - `completed_at`
   - An [RFC 3339][rfc-3339] formatted timestamp if this batch has a status of "completed" otherwise null.